Google’s Gemini API just got more expensive to use for free — and cheaper to use at scale.

 The free tier isn’t dead.
 But it’s smaller than it used to be.
 Google cut free quotas by 50-80% back in December 2025, and the April changes removed Pro model access entirely.

-All three models get full access to the 1-million-token context window — that hasn’t changed.
+All models get full access to the 1-million-token context window — that hasn’t changed.

 Is the free tier enough?
 For prototyping, personal projects, and low-traffic apps, yes.
-Flash-Lite at 1,000 requests/day handles a surprisingly useful workload.
+Flash-Lite at 1,500 requests/day and 1M TPM handles a surprisingly useful workload — well past the threshold where most “weekend project” apps live.
 But for anything production-grade or user-facing with more than a handful of daily users, you’ll need to enable billing.

-Here’s the full pricing table for Gemini API as of April 2026, per million tokens:
+Here’s the full pricing table for Gemini API as of May 2026, per million tokens (USD):

 Cost-saving features: